pedrolp85/homework/README.md

 # RHEL homework

 This Repository contains a Python app that satisfies the following requirements:
+The solution relies on Typer, the FastAPI of Cli's

 Interview app - log parsing utility v1.02:
 -----------------------------------------------------------------------------------